This Spinach Risotto is gloriously creamy, flavorful, restaurant delicious and easier than you think!

 I heart rice so much!
-It is one of my most favorite foods!
+It is one of my most favorite foods from Butternut Squash Risotto to Cilantro Lime Rice to Greek Rice to this Parmesan Spinach Risotto!
 In fact, cheesy rice with peas was one of the very first foods I mastered at ten years old because it was the only thing I cared about eating.
 I would come home from school and make myself a big batch of rice coated in melted gooey cheddar cheese, mixed with petite peas and watch reruns of the Partridge Family.

 Why the Partridge Family?
 Maybe it was because I had already seen every episode of the Brady Bunch or maybe it was the awesome lip syncing or maybe it was the multi-colored bellbottoms or maybe it was David Cassidy’s good looks but even better looking hair.
 Clearly I was born in the wrong decade.
 No matter why I was drawn to the Partridge Family, I would watch the cheesy show with my cheesy rice.

-Flashforward to today and I still love cheesy rice!
-This Creamy Parmesan Risotto with Spinach and Peas is my “grown up” version that I love even more than my “younger” version.
+Flash forward to today and I still love cheesy rice!
+This creamy Spinach Risotto with Parmesan and peas is my “grown up” version that I love even more than my “younger” version.
 I would eat it absolutely every day if I could.

-Even though there are so many ways to prepare rice, this is still one of my favorites so I wanted to share this delectable classic risotto because it feels kind of “fancy” making it the perfect Easter side!
+Even though there are so many ways to prepare rice, risotto is still one of my favorites so I wanted to share this delectable spinach risotto because it feels kind of “fancy” making it the perfect Easter side!

 The risotto becomes oh so flavorful and creamy as it simmers in chicken broth literally soaking up every last drop of brothy goodness and then even creamier as Parmesan is stirred into the rice until it bathes the risotto with its cheesy glory and then the risotto instantly becomes guilt free with the addition of subtly crunchy peas and delicate spinach (because anything with peas and spinach instantly becomes mega healthy right?).